JuzerShakir/imdb_api/README.md

 # Project: IMDb API

-A Rails API extracting movie or tv-series data from the IMDb website via a link provided by the user which is persisted to the database.
+A Rails API extracting a Movie or Tv-Series data from the IMDb website via a link provided by the user which is then persisted to the database.

 <div align="center">
   <img src="public/assets/project_logo.png" />